rhylx46/YXLiusBookstore/YXLiusBookstore/Readme.txt

 05:49pm - OK...
 It is category.name, in lowercase, I can believe I fixed it...
 05:59om - Now I changed the home page view for customer area.
 06:00pm - Now I can added image and make display in the home page.
+06:06pm - Tried to add back what I deleted in the ProductController.cs.
+And tested the delete function again.
+Now this time has no exception!!